chandanchandut2004-hub/AI-Powered-Workplace-Search-1/README.md

-# AI-Powered-Workplace-Search-1
-“MCP Hackathon – Theme 2: AI-Powered Workplace Search.”
+# AI-Powered Workplace Search (Theme 2 – MCP Hackathon)

+Solo participant: Your Name

+This repository will contain my MCP server for Theme 2 of the Descope MCP Hackathon.